alttch/eva3/doc/drivers.rst

 Loading driver with the chosen LPI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Firstly you can list available LPIs with the command:
+Firstly, you can list available LPIs with the command:

 .. code-block:: bash